Rihanna's New Album Hid 5 Beautiful Poems in Braille — Read Them Now

 The album will be called Anti, and the Braille can be seen right on the album's cover.
 It was designed by Roy Nachum, an artist dedicated to exploring "the boundaries between visual and non-visual perception," according to his biography.

 "This is the first time an album has ever incorporated physical Braille," Rihanna's team wrote in a press release, according to Pitchfork.
 "The Braille inscription will also allow people who are blind to experience an entire album by touch."

 A single poem, divided into two parts, spreads across the covers.
 Written by Chloe Mitchell, a poet whose work has been heard previously on Kanye West's "The Blame Game," the poem reads:

 Nachum painted four other pieces of art with oil and ash that will appear in the album's packaging.
 Three include poems; their titles and text can be read below.

 Falling fast backwards into deep water.

-"FIRE Part III"
+"FIRE Part II"My face in deep shadows."FIRE Part III"

 All the poems, and the album's cover especially, deepen a central theme of defying norms and expectations.
 Rihanna told us we should expect the unexpected with the album back in March in an interview with MTV.